absolutejs/citra/README.md

 Some providers had restrictive steps in their signup process that prevented current testing of them.
 (Untested: Reason)

+The TikTok provider can not be used with `localhost` or `127.0.0.1` it must be on a hosted https server

 If any issues occur with a provider please open one so it can be fixed.

 - 42 (Untested: Restricted)